Opportunity Class (OC) Guide

 A comprehensive guide to the NSW Opportunity Class for Year 5 & 6.

 Opportunity classes and how they work can be confusing.
-To help you, we have created a comprehensive guide about everything you need to know - from what they are, application process, what is in the test and how results are calculated.
+To help you, we have created a comprehensive guide about everything you need to know - from what they are, the application process, what is in the test and how results are calculated.

 What are Opportunity Classes?